CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 by a spammer or malicious fisher).
 SMTPeter comes with an easy to use and powerful dashboard to configure this.

 Why do you need this?
-For that to understand, you must know that email was traditionally not designed to prevent _bad guys_ from sending out emails pretending to be sent by you.
+To understand, you must know that email was traditionally not designed to prevent _bad guys_ from sending out emails pretending to be sent by you.
 The email protocol was invented a long time ago, when the internet was only used by researchers as a tool to send